John Factor: Biography

 Factor was convicted of mail fraud in 1942, and served six years of a 10-year sentence.

 In 1955, Factor took over the running of the Stardust Hotel on the Las Vegas Strip, allegedly as a front man for the Chicago Outfit.
 He sold the hotel for $7 million in either 1962 or 1963.
 It is alleged that when Factor ran the casino, it made between $50–$200 million.
 He was also involved in an attempt to bail out Jimmy Hoffa from his real-estate related financial problems.

 Factor became politically and philanthropically active, and was the largest donor to John F. Kennedy's 1960 presidential campaign.
 In late 1962, Factor was again scheduled to be deported to the United Kingdom but received a presidential pardon.
+He contributed $25,000 to a committee fund that paid the ransom for the release of those captured during the Bay of Pigs invasion in Cuba.
 He became a naturalized American citizen in 1963.
 He became a major contributor to the gubernatorial campaigns of Pat Brown in California.
 Brown later called him a close friend.

 He lived his later years in Los Angeles, where he made large charitable contributions to enhance the lives of inner city children.

 Factor died from a long, undisclosed illness on January 22, 1984, and was interred at the Hollywood Forever Cemetery in Los Angeles.